For More Information

 High-school or college-aged dependent children may take one course per Summer School session and receive 50 percent tuition remission per course.

-Upon acceptance to the Genesis Program, eligible dependent children may be granted one-third tuition remission (typically, 57 percent of the full program fee is applied toward tuition).
+Upon acceptance to the High School Program, eligible dependent children may be granted one-third tuition remission.

 To be eligible, the student must be the dependent child of a full-time staff member who has been employed at Brandeis University for at least three consecutive months.
 Proof of dependency under IRS regulations is required for all applications.